Top 10 UK Healthcare Datasets for NHS and Pharmaceutical Analysts and How to Use Them

 What It Is: This dataset covers the care provided to patients using mental health, learning disabilities, and autism services.
 It offers insights into service utilisation, treatment outcomes, and patient demographics.

-How to Use It: With the rise in mental health awareness and treatment options, MHSDS provides pharmaceutical analysts with:
+How to Use It: With the rise in mental health awareness and treatment options, MHSDS provides healthcare analysts with:

 Data to study the effectiveness of psychiatric medications and mental health interventions.